aurovine/AudioCoin/README.md

 Let's face it the music industry isn't working.
 Spotify isn't helping artists and most music fans have got used to paying nothing or very little for their music.

-Enter ('Fanfare') AudioCoin (ADC).
+Enter AudioCoin (ADC).
 Our game changing, decentralised music currency rewards fans and artists at the same time.
 Interested?
 Sign up for your Free coins http://www.audiocoin.eu

+Latest Wallet releases can be found at https://github.com/aurovine/AudioCoin/releases

 ================================